dchakarov/dchakarov.github.io/_posts/2019-05-23-me-vs-coffee.markdown

 title:  "Me vs. Coffee"
 date:   2019-05-23
 image: coffee-plus-croissant.jpg
+description: From the moment the first thought about coffee appeared in my mind I knew the battle was lost.
+It didn't matter that it was night time.
+It didn't matter that I had had four cups of coffee at work already.
 ---

 <span class="dropcap">F</span>rom the moment the first thought about coffee appeared in my mind I knew the battle was lost.
 It didn't matter that it was night time.
 It didn't matter that I had had four cups of coffee at work already.
 It didn't matter that I had promised myself I wouldn't drink coffee after 5pm.
 Nothing mattered.
 My mind embraced the thought and started fighting for it.
 Seemingly random thoughts started appearing in my head.